jellyfish77/camel-eip/movies/readme.md

 ### From CSV File Queue
 Aggregate all records back together
-Build CSV Record  (with WireTap to message log)
+Write to CSV Aggregated queue (with WireTap to message log)

+### From CSV Aggregated Queue
+Build CSV Record  from XML CMM
-Write CSV File
+Write CSV File with current timestamp appended to FN (with WireTap to message log)

 ## Source Data